About BRYLEIGH

 Born November 1, 2010, Bryleigh Shullanberger was born a happy and healthy baby girl.
 Adored by her parents and her big brother, Brixton, she was known for her beauty, the big bows in her hair, and her love for Alvin and the Chipmunks!
 As Bryleigh neared her 2nd birthday and still wasn't walking, Kaprice & Corbin Shullanberger (Bryleigh's parents), began working with doctors to determine what might be the cause of the delay.
 After many months of medical appointments, tests, scans, and even a major surgery, a diagnosis of Metachromatic Luekodystrophy (MLD) was made.
 To read more about MLD, click here.

-Since 2013, Bryleigh has moved mountains.
+Since 2013, Bryleigh has moved mountains and even though she has now earned her angel wings (10/21/21), she continues changing lives.
 Her foundation has raised more than $2 million dollars and has helped countless families and other non-profit organizations that support those affected by Leukodystrophies.
 To learn about how the impact The Believing for Bryleigh Foundation is having, click here.

 "And though she be but little, she is fierce." - Shakespear